What are the different types of usability testing methods?

 • Validating high-level concepts: Whether it's an early-stage prototype or just a one-page concept, you can use moderated studies to validate your ideas with people and gauge whether they're worth pursuing further.

-• Formulating and refining your research hypotheses: A considerable part of research is developing a hypothesis about how you expect users to interact with your product - based on historical data and personas.
+• Formulating and refining your research hypotheses: One of the most important phases of research involves developing a hypothesis about how you expect users to interact with your product — based on historical data and personas.
 Moderated research allows you to refine these hypotheses granularly.
 In the long run, this helps you create research projects that are clearly defined and rock solid.

 • Creating UX advocates: Inviting stakeholders to observe moderated sessions is a surefire way to showcase the value of usability testing.
-Trust us, try it.
 You'll be amazed at the levels of empathy your stakeholders build.

 • Testing logged-in environments: Most websites and applications require users to create a dedicated log-in account, making it challenging to test logged-in settings.
 Moderated studies can help you to overcome this difficulty.
 For example, you can have a moderator log in and then pass control over to the tester.

-• Great for conducting interviews with users and gathering rich feedback about the customer journey
+• Great for conducting user interviews and gathering rich customer journey feedback.

-• Enables you to understand your participants' thoughts and feelings about your solution—something that isn't achievable with qualitative research methods
+• It enables you to understand your participants' thoughts and feelings about your solution—something that isn't achievable with qualitative research methods.

 • Testing can be lengthy and time-consuming